Islands of Electromagnetic Tranquility in Our Galactic core and Little Red Dots that Shelter Molecules and Prebiotic Chemistry: Introduction

 \section{Introduction}

-Over the past six decades, our understanding of galactic centers has evolved from the discovery of luminous compact sources to a deeper perspective shaped by the Milky Way's quiet nucleus.
+Over the past six decades, our understanding of Galactic Centers has evolved from the discovery of luminous compact sources to a deeper perspective shaped by the Milky Way's quiet nucleus.
 Sagittarius A$^*$ exemplifies a central compact core of about $10^6\,M_\odot$ accreting at a very low rate, surrounded by the Central Molecular Zone (CMZ), a region rich in cold molecular gas \citep{2022ApJ...930L..12E}.
 More recently, JWST observations have identified ultra-compact, dusty ``little red dots (LRDs)'' at high redshift \citep{2024ApJ...963..129M}, which also appear to host black holes of similar mass embedded within dense, molecule-rich cores.
 Like the Milky Way's center, these proto-galaxies are bright in the infrared but faint in X-rays, suggesting a comparable environment.
-This raises the central question of our article: since the environment of the Milky Way gave rise to humanity, could similarly tranquil regions around million-$M_\odot$ black holes in LRDs also support the formation of complex molecules and prebiotic chemistry, potentially making them ``Islands of Electromagnetic Tranquility'' both in our Galaxy and in the LRDs of distant universe?
+This raises the central question of our article: since the CMZ of the Milky Way hosts molecular clouds containing complex prebiotic molecules, could similarly tranquil regions around million-$M_\odot$ black holes in LRDs also support the formation of complex molecules and prebiotic chemistry, potentially making them ``Islands of Electromagnetic Tranquility'' both in our Galaxy and in the LRDs of the distant universe?